Beware when you compare: Why you should choose a specialist leisure insurance provider over a comparison site

 The DISTINCTIVE risks

-When it comes to deciding what you do and don’t need cover for, be like Santa… make a list and check it twice.
+When it comes to deciding what you do and don’t need cover for … make a list and check it twice.

 Caravans and lodges aren’t built like houses.